Justin Turner Player Props: Red Sox vs. Phillies

-The Boston Red Sox, including Justin Turner (.302 slugging percentage in past 10 games, including zero homers), take on starting pitcher Bailey Falter and the Philadelphia Phillies at Citizens Bank Park, Saturday at 7:15 PM ET.
+On Sunday, Justin Turner (.302 slugging percentage in past 10 games, with no homers) and the Boston Red Sox face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-5 with an RBI) against the Phillies.
+He had a hitless performance in his last game (0-for-4) against the Phillies.

 Justin Turner Game Info & Props vs. the Phillies